Sea levels, Carbon dioxide concentrations, and Global temperatures have moved together over the last 450,000 years.

 The graphs show the movement over the last 450,000 years of:

 .
 Carbon dioxide concentrations in the air (the green line), and

 The graph shows five periods of high temperatures.
 We are living in one of those warm periods.
-About 120,000 years ago, during the most recent warm period between ice ages, the temperature was a few degrees warmer than at present, but sea level rose about 8 meters higher than present – and carbon dioxide levels were a lot lower than they are now.
+During the previous warm period, about 120,000 years ago, the temperature was a few degrees warmer than at present, but sea level rose about 8 meters higher than the

 The graph is adapted from the work of Hansen and Sato